 Ask some children to print the following words on different sides of the stacked boxes in large letters: prophet, vision, peace, fairness, God's ways, justice, shared, stood up, and kind.
-Explain that today we will be hearing a passage that speaks about those words.
-Wonder together what each word means or what pictures come into their minds when they hear each word.
+Explain that today we will be hearing a passage that speaks about these words.
+Ask the children to look up their words in a dictionary or using an internet search on a smartphone or computer.